Henrik Rohmann: Biography

 He was born in Bátaapáti, in Tolna County, which was mainly inhabited by Germans.
-This may have had an effect on his choice of musical instruments as the harp was very popular with the German people in his community.
-Many wanderer harpists lived in the counties south of Lake Balaton.
+This may have influenced his choice of musical instruments, as the harp was very popular among the German people in his community.
+Many wandering harpists lived in the counties south of Lake Balaton.

-Between 1926-34 Rohmann studied at the Academy of Music in Budapest as a student of Otto Mosshammer.
-In 1938, he was a scholar of the Hungarian Opera House.
-After the war, in 1945 he became a professional musician with the Opera House and remained the harpist of this institution until his retirement in 1971.
+Between 1926 and 1934, Rohmann studied at the Academy of Music in Budapest as a student of Otto Mosshammer.
+In 1938, he was a scholar at the Hungarian Opera House.
+After the war, in 1945, he became a professional musician with the Opera House, where he remained as its harpist until his retirement in 1971.

-From 1948 he was a harp teacher at the Béla Bartók Music Institute in Budapest.
-He had many disciples who became famous later; for example, Erzsébet Gaál, Andrea Kocsis, Anna Lelkes, Éva Maros, Andrea Vigh and Aristid von Würtzler.
+From 1948, he was a harp teacher at the Béla Bartók Music Institute in Budapest.
+He had many disciples who later became famous; for example, Erzsébet Gaál, Andrea Kocsis, Anna Lelkes, Éva Maros, Andrea Vigh and Aristid von Würtzler.

 Rohmann was also involved in the international music scene.
 Würtzler invited him to the USA repeatedly, where he gave master classes at the University of Hartford in 1964 and 1969.
-There he met the French professor, Pierre Jamet, founder of the first World Harp Congress.
+There, he met the French professor, Pierre Jamet, founder of the first World Harp Congress.
 He attended several international harp competitions as a member of the jury.
-He was a friend of Jakob Müller the Russian violinist, with whom he toured in 1958.
-Also in 1958 he gave a concert with contrabassist Zoltán Tibay, which was recorded for television in Paris.
+He was a friend of Jakob Müller, the Russian violinist, with whom he toured in 1958.
+Also in 1958, he gave a concert with contrabassist Zoltán Tibay, which was recorded for television in Paris.